 This is not a commercial project for personal profit.
-Indeed our life savings have been ploughed into this project.
-Our hope is:
+Indeed, our life savings have been ploughed into this project.

-- To renovate more of the historic machinery and by installing shafts, pulleys and levers display the machinery in action.
+- To continue to renovate the historic machinery and by installing shafts, pulleys and levers to display more machinery at work.

-- To display a collection of historically interesting industrial and agricultural artefacts which can be viewed by all free of charge.
+- To expand our display of historically interesting industrial and agricultural artefacts in a museum open to all free of charge.

 - To expand our community project to reach more and more interested people.